rathymus/nps/readme.md

 the context.
 Consider the following:

 	This is a text block.
 It will be rendered as a text paragraph and is terminated by two consecutive newlines (\n\n).
-By the way the first thing a parser should do is convert newlines to Unix-style.
+By the way the first thing the official parser does is convert newlines to Unix-style.

 ---